 Even in this, we are starting to see change!
 Adaptive wear is becoming more prominent.
 Brands like Aerie are actively seeking spoonie models for mainstream products.
 Beyonce’s fashion line currently features a model with muscular dystrophy.
 Prominent figures like Selena Gomez, Yvie Oddly, and Dan Reynolds are opening up about their conditions.

-Our products are not only created for patients, but designed and modeled by patients!
-You can read about the medical intervention that led to our PICCPerfect PICC line covers here and our models’ stories in our Meet Mighty Model series.
-More than this, our products are specifically designed so that they are not only functional, but also a fashion statement you can be proud of!
+Our products are not only created for patients but designed and modeled by patients!
+More than this, our products are specifically designed to be functional and a fashion statement you can be proud of!
+You can read about the medical intervention that led to our PICCPerfect® PICC line Covers here and our models’ stories in our Meet Mighty Model series.

-Let’s take this moment in history to be honest with ourselves and those around us, to boldly wear the gear we need and not feel the need to hide our experiences!
+Let’s take this moment in history, to be honest with ourselves and those around us, to boldly wear the gear we need and not feel the need to hide our experiences!
 The more visibility we gain, the more the world will accept us for what we are — mighty!